LorenzoSciandra/TicTacToeMultiAgentSystem/README.md

   - **Intelligent Player**: if he has the chance to win he catches it and if he succeeds he avoids making the opponent win.
 If he is the first to make the move, he always chooses a corner, otherwise the central cell.

 ## Agent Description

 Here is the description of the agents:

 ### Master Arbiter

 The Master Arbiter is the one who organizes the tournament and it creates the matches.
 After waiting for all players and arbiters to register, proceed as follows:

 1. Register himself and creates the list of all the players and arbiters and shuffles it;
 2. Creates a list of couples of players that have to play each other with an arbiter who will control the game.
 Notify the arbiter of the list of couples and wait for the arbiters to accept or reject the list;
 3. Wait untill all the matches are finished with a winner notified by the Arbiter;
-4. If there is only a single winner, he is the winner of the tournament and tells to everybpdy to terminate, otherwise he has to start the next round.
+4. If there is only a single winner, he is the winner of the tournament and tells to everybody to terminate, otherwise he has to start the next round.
 So he creates a list of the winners of the previous round and go to step 2.

 #### State Transition Systems

 ![Schema of the flow of the Master Arbiter](documentation/MasterArbiterSchema.png)

 ### Arbiter

 The Arbiter is the one who controls the progress of one game.
 His steps are:

 1. Register himself;
 2. Wait untill the Master Arbiter send to him the couple of players that he must control, or until he is notified that the tournament is finished;
 3. Send a message to the players with his symbol, the name of the opponent and if he is the first to make the move;